 Romantic Park City Dining for Foodies

-There are many, many excellent restaurants in Park City, and even more in Salt Lake City which is only a 30-minute drive.
+There are many, many excellent restaurants in Park City around Main Street and in the outlying areas.
+(Also plenty more in Salt Lake City which is only a 30-minute drive.)
 Most are open for lunch and dinner, but check out their websites to be sure as schedules change according to season.
+Of course, during the season, there’s nothing more romantic that on-mountain dining together, as a couple or a family.
+Knowing you made it down the same slope together is an affirmation of love.

-The High West Distillery, tucked into a historic warehouse building a block off Main Street, is already a few years old but feels like it’s been a Park City fixture for a century.
+At night, things heat up.
+The High West Distillery, tucked into a historic warehouse building a block off Main Street, feels like it’s been a Park City fixture for a century.
 Specializing in homemade whiskeys and imaginative spirits produced on site, High West is also famed for its excellent cuisine.
-Stuffed jalapenos in a beer batter, grilled mini vegetables, roast elk in a bourbon sauce, local trout and other delicacies, some flavored with spirits and many not, create a varied menu that invites people to return.
-Kids are welcome with their own menu and, afternoons, the distillery next to the restaurant is open for a fun factory tour.
+Sample stuffed jalapenos in a beer batter, grilled mini vegetables or roast elk in a bourbon sauce.
+Try the local trout in season and other delicacies, some flavored with spirits and many not, that invite people to return.
+Kids are welcome with their own menu.
+Wait for your table in the next door saloon.
+If you’ve booked in advance, enjoy the free and fun distillery factory tour.

-Grappa belongs to local restauranteur Bill White, and has an upstairs that does private parties for visiting celebrities and a popular downstairs restaurant known for its excellent northern Italian cuisine.
+Grappa belongs to local restauranteur Bill White, and has been a favorite since 1992.
+Go for the Osso Buco and classic Eggplant Parmigiana.
+The popular street level restaurant is known for its excellent northern Italian cuisine.
+Book ahead; the upstairs private party room is always packed with visiting celebrities.

 Romantic Family-Friendly Park City Hideaway

 Lespri is the vacation rental company where we found a hot red, six-room boutique hotel on our last visit.
 We loved its stylish decadence, great location in Prospector Square, and huge, comfy rooms with kitchens; pictured in our video.